 All VA ECSO-approved project personnel with access to the data must have completed all required VA Privacy and Information Security Training.

 Existing, approved production applications that connect to VISTA and which are also hosted within VAEC may be connected directly to the VA EC-based VISTA with no additional approvals or gateways required.
-Connection to applications to VISTA that are hosted outside VAEC must will use VA trusted gateways as required, such as the Trusted Internet Connection (TIC).
+Connection of applications/environments to VISTA that are hosted outside VAEC will use VA trusted gateways as required, such as the Trusted Internet Connection (TIC).

 When an employee leaves a Project, the individual’s access to the database will be terminated.